dojo/compose/README.md

 ### Merging of Arrays

-When mixing in or extending classes which contain array literals as a value of a property, `compose` will merge these values instead of over writting, which it does with other value types.
+When mixing in or extending classes which contain array literals as a value of a property, `compose` will merge these values instead of over writing, which it does with other value types.

 For example, if I have an array of strings in my original class, and provide a mixin which shares the same property that is also an array, those will get merged: